ele-dev/rtmp-hls-server/README.md

 ```

 When you start the container, the default players and configuration files will be copied into `/your/local/assets/` to allow you to easily access and edit them.
+This will only be done once when you first start the container.
+If you want to restore the default configs, delete `/your/local/assets/.initialized` amd restart the container.

 For more examples, see the [Wiki](https://github.com/JamiePhonic/rtmps-hls-server/wiki/usage)